 The first is relatively innocuous but the second memory is immediately after the execution of Ezio's brothers and father, where he has to carry their bodies to a boat to give them a proper burial.
 One can tell from the way Ezio is talking and moving that he's felling hate and rage and grief but is holding it tightly in check...and then he has to tell Christina he is leaving.

 The next two memories go hand-in-hand, with Ezio returning to Florence and discovering Christina in an arranged marriage.
 She still loves him, and wants to go with him away from the marriage, but Ezio knows his quest for revenge makes it impossible for them to be together, and he gives her a long, passionate kiss as a farewell.
+The only thing he can do is give the other guy a If You Ever Hurt Her threat.
 Then, the next memory starts years later with Christina in Venice, and Ezio masquerades as her husband to steal a kiss from her.
 She takes off his mask, discovers Ezio, and the subsequent scene has a heartwrenching What the Hell, Hero? moment as she yells at Ezio for leaving her to her marriage despite the fact that she loved him.
 The heartbroken look on Ezio's face is the real kicker.

 Requiscat in pace... my love....